In this podcast learn about Dry Fly Tips for the Farmington River with Antoine Bissieux!

 8:20 – His season comes to an end after Christmas.
 He doesn’t start fishing until mid-March.
 It varies from year to year depending on the weather.
 In his spare time, he usually ties flies and creates watches, which he finds relaxing.

 11:07 – Antoine teaches us about Connecticut’s best rivers.
 The Housatonic River is a beautiful river that offers excellent fishing in the fall and spring.
-Summer pike and bass fishing in Housatonic are fantastic.
-It’s double the size of the Farmington.
 The Farmington is Connecticut’s most well-known river.
 Click here for a list of the top 15 fly fishing locations in Connecticut.

 15:14 – He explains why Farmington is the number one river to visit in Connecticut.
 To fish the Farmington, he advises starting from the section between New Hartford and Riverton.
 He mentions a guidebook to fishing the Farmington by the Farmington River Anglers Association.